Activities

 Forest School

-One morning a week I meet up with another child minder and all the children are taken to Forest School.
-The name does not refer to an actual place; rather Forest School is the name of a specific ethos.
-It refers to the philosophy of enabling the children to experience a unique learning environment using a forest as a classroom.
+In line with the philosophy of Forest School the children are frequently taken to various outdoor locations to learn about the environment around them.
+Forest School does not refer to an actual place; rather Forest School is the name of a specific ethos.
+It refers to the idea of enabling the children to experience a unique learning environment using a forest as a classroom.
 See Forest School for more details.

 Charity Activities